timholy/PositiveFactorizations.jl/README.md

 Pivoting (turned on with `Val{true}`) can make the correction smaller and increase accuracy, but is not necessary for existence or stability.

-For a little more information, call `ldltfact` instead:
+For a little more information, call `ldlt` instead:

 ```jl
 F, d = ldlt(Positive, H, [pivot=Val{false}])